superboy0712/ttk4145_2015spring/Assignments/Exercise3/README.md

 ###TCP:

-The address of the server will be the same as the address the UDP server spammed out on port 30000.
+The IP address of the server will be the same as the address the UDP server spammed out on port 30000.
 ####Connecting:
  - Connect to the TCP server.
 It will send you a welcome-message when you connect.
+  - Use port `34933` for fixed-size messages, or port `33546` for 0-terminated messages.
  - The server will then echo anything you say to it back to you (as long as your message ends with '\0').
 Try sending and receiving a few messages.

 ####Accepting connections: